ShiMeiWo/next/compiler.md

 })
 ```

-The Riot.js preprocessors can be only of three types `template`, `css`, `javascript`.
+The Riot.js preprocessors can be only of three types `template`, `css`, `javascript` (the first argument of the `registerPreprocessor` function).
-To compile your components with a different template engine you will need to pass the `template` option to the compiler:
+To compile your components with a different template engine you will need to specify the `template` option via compiler:

 ```js
 import { compile } from '@riotjs/compiler'